-There is plenty of administration to be done behind the scenes of this heritage railway from dealing with public enquiries – online, face to face, phone or mail; group bookings; special events or IT working in the office.
-As an Events volunteer you can get involved in a whole host of different initiatives from Gin and Fizz Trains, Murder Mystery Evenings, Afternoon Teas and Curry Nights.
+There is plenty of administration to be done behind the scenes of the railway.
+This ranges from dealing with public enquiries – online, face-to-face, phone or mail, group bookings; special events or working in the office.

-Our Permanent Way team carry out a track renewal programme replacing worn out sleepers, rail and ballast to keep the 22 miles safe for our trains to run on.
-This role is a physical one and good health and fitness is essential.
+Our Permanent Way team carry out a track renewal programme replacing worn out sleepers, rail and ballast to keep the track safe for our trains to run on.
+With 22 miles of track to maintain, this is seemingly never ending and this physical role requires good health and fitness.